TbLtzk/dapp/README.md

-# Interact with the Q blockchain and smart contracts easily and secure
+# Interact with the QGOV blockchain and smart contracts easily and secure

 App uses React, Redux/Redux-Saga, Styled Components